-^{}Anticipated outside costs
+Anticipated outside costs.
 Source: All numbers in this table were derived from the Clark County Parks, Recreation and Open Space Plan, September 2015.
-All math errors originate from that table.

 As with roads, the use of impact fees as a funding source has been taken as an estimate of the effect of new development, as distinct from existing park needs.
 The parks capital facilities plan is envisioned as a first stage of a twenty-year acquisition and development program intended to meet the park and open space needs of the community.
 Needs associated with new development during that twenty-year period will be met as they arise, using, in part, impact fees as a funding source.